github/developer.github.com/content/guides/basics-of-authentication.md

       </body>
     </html>

-From the command line, call `bundle exec rackup -p4567`, which starts up your Rack server on port `4567`--the same port we used when we had a simple Sinatra app.
+From the command line, call `rackup -p 4567`, which starts up your Rack server on port `4567`--the same port we used when we had a simple Sinatra app.
 When you navigate to `http://localhost/:4567`, the app calls `authenticate!`--another internal `sinatra-auth-github` method--which redirects you to `/callback`. `/callback`